 - American as a superpower; later the sole superpower.

 - The American dollar as reserve currency; “good as gold” for holding the world’s savings

 - 3rd generation warfare as the dominant mode of military force.

-- Growing American wealth through the “debt supercycle”, continuously expanding debt of both Government and households.
+- Growing American “wealth” through the debt supercycle, continuously expanding debt of government, corporations, and households.